iwyg/jitimage/README.md

 An array of available filter that should be enabled by default
 ##### `recipes (array)`

-An array of predefined parameters that are aliased to a root, e.g.
+An array of predefined parameters that are aliased to a route, e.g.

 ```php